bcatalfo/bagoolCN/README.md

 - - Change how the deployment works
 - - Replace the a tag in Button with a NextJS Link component
 - Button
+- - add syntax highlighting to the code snippets
+- - add more code snippets
 - - Add different styles
+- - - phantom style
 - - Allow adding icons
 - Mobile